-(3) Financial Assets Measured at Fair Value through Profit or Loss
+(3) (3) Financial Assets at Fair Value through Profit or Loss

 Financial assets not measured at the aforementioned amortized cost or fair value through other comprehensive income are measured at fair value through profit or loss, including derivative financial assets.
-Receivables that the Company intend to sell immediately or in the near future are measured at fair value through profit or loss, but included under Accounts Receivable.
 At the time of initial recognition, to eliminate or materially reduce accounting mismatches, the Company may irrevocably designate financial assets that meet the criteria of measuring at amortized cost or at fair value through other comprehensive income as financial assets measured at fair value through profit or loss.